 Hevelius’s depiction of Scutum

 Scutum as shown by Johannes Hevelius in his Firmamentum Sobiescianum star atlas published in 1690.
 Here, the name of the constellation is abbreviated to Scutum Sobiescian.
 Hevelius decorated the shield with a shining cross in recognition of the fact that King John Sobieski and his forces helped repulse the Turkish siege of Vienna, the capital of the Holy Roman Empire, in 1683.
-Hevelius gave a long and gushing description of the King’s exploits in the text of his accompanying book, Prodromus Astronomiae.
+Hevelius gave a long and gushing description of the King’s exploits in the Introduction to his catalogue and atlas called Prodromus Astronomiae.

 Scutum was constructed from seven stars of 4th and 5th magnitudes, three around the central cross and four others around the rim of the shield; the southernmost of these Hevelius described as ‘nebulous’ but it is in fact a double star (the present-day Gamma Scuti).
 None of these stars had been catalogued by Ptolemy, and this area was blank on early charts such as Dürer’s hemispheres of 1515.